Uterine fibroids and hysterectomy

 Women who have had abdominal hysterectomies should discuss with their doctors when exercise programs more intense than walking can be started.
 The abdominal muscles are important for supporting the upper body, and recovering strength may take a long time.
 Even after the wound has healed, the patient may have an on-going feeling of overall weakness, for some time.
 Some women do not feel completely well for as long as a year while others may recover in only a few weeks.

 Surgical removal of the ovaries causes immediate menopause.
-If the ovaries are not removed, they will usually continue to secrete hormones until the natural age of menopause (average age 51 years), even after the uterus is removed.
+If the ovaries are not removed, they will usually continue to secrete hormones until the natural age of menopause (average age 51 to 52 years), even after the uterus is removed.

 Because hysterectomy removes the uterus, a woman will no longer experience menstrual periods, even if she has not become menopausal.
 Studies show that women who have had hysterectomies become menopausal on average 1 to 3 years earlier than would naturally occur.